dch789/DATT-2400/DATT_2400_A1/README.txt

 My project generates 'trees' of various design

-Mostly makes use of random() and PVectors to generate shapes Also uses makes heavy use of Matrix transformations/rotations
+Mostly makes use of random() and PVectors to generate shapes Also makes heavy use of Matrix transformations/rotations

 Breakdown of generation:
 - a main 'stem' starts at center-bottom of screen